Esri/arcgis-runtime-samples-macos/arcgis-runtime-samples-macos/Features/Feature layer query/README.md

 ##How it works

 When you hit the search button, the sample creates an `AGSQueryParameter` object and specifies the `whereClause` on it, using the text you provided.
-It then fires the query on the feature table using the `queryFeaturesWithParameters:completion:` method.
+It then fires the query on the feature table using the `queryFeatures(with:completion:)` method.
 In the completion block it gets back an `AGSFeatureQueryResult`.
-Checking the enumerator, if it finds a feature then it highlights the geometry by using `selectFeatures` method on feature layer.
+Checking the enumerator, if it finds a feature then it highlights the geometry by using `select(_:)` method on feature layer.